mirianfsilva/opencv-with-flask-and-react/README.md

-# frontend-app using flask web server
+## Frontend Application using OpenCV with flask server

 About this frontend project:
 - This frontend was implemented using react with javascript.